 Published by the French Federation of Ciné Clubs

 Editor: Pierre Billard

 First appearing in Nov.
 1954, Cinema 54 (the title changed with each new year) was a leading French film journal for more than four decades.
 Issue #20 (July/Aug.
 1957) was a special on ciné fantastique and was the first serious study of the genre, predating the first book on the subject, Le Fantastique au Cinema by Michel Laclos (Societe des Editions, 1958).
 This 144 pg. digest-sized, photo illustrated issue of Cinema is regarded as one of the inspirations for Famous Monsters of Filmland.
 Forry Ackerman had been selling some articles to Jim Warren for his girly mag After Hours and at a meeting between the two, Warren related that he was looking for an idea for a one-shot magazine to generate a little revenue.
 Forry showed him a recently acquired copy of Cinema 57 and the rest, as they say, is history!

 Editor: Leslie Syddall(?)

-This 32 page digest-sized UK mag featured mostly horror fiction (including a "Cthulhu Mythos" story by Robert Bloch), along with reviews of recent fantasy films.
+This 32 page digest-sized UK mag featured mostly horror fiction (including a "Cthulhu Mythos" story by Robert Bloch, retitled "Them Ones"), along with reviews of recent fantasy films.
 The plots of I Was A Teenage Werewolf and Zombies of Mora Tau (Dead That Walk) are retold in short story form and illustrated with a few photos from the films.
 Leslie Syddall is believed to be the (uncredited) editor of this one-shot mag.
 Screen Chills' status and desirability rests solely on the possibility that it's publication might predate the first issue of Famous Monsters of Filmland, making SC the first "monster magazine".
 The mag is undated, but a little research turned up the above (possible, but unconfirmed) date.